Bridging the Gap Between Target Networks and Functional Regularization: Functional Regularization as an Alternative to Target Networks

+The term $\kappa\ {\Phi^\top D \Phi} (w-\bar{w})$ is the gradient of the quadratic form as $Q_w = \Phi w$.
+We see that the natural resulting regularizer is a Functional Regularizer in norm $\| \cdot \|_D$, the usual norm when studying the convergence of TD in RL~\citep{bertsekas1996neuro}.
+This leads to the \emph{Functionally regularized} Mean Square Bellman Error which penalizes the norm between the current Q-value estimate $Q_{w}(\rvs, \rva)$ and a lagging version of it $Q_{\bar{w}}(\rvs, \rva)$, giving us

-where $\lceil \cdot \rceil$ is the stop gradient operator and the up-to-date parameter $\vtheta$ is used in the Squared Bellman Error along with a FR loss to stabilize $\vtheta$ by regularizing the $Q$ function.
-The expectation above is taken over the transition and policy, and $\kappa\geq0$ is the regularization parameter.
-For $\kappa=0$, we recover TD learning.
+where $\ceil{}$ denotes the stop-gradient operator.
+We observe that the up-to-date parameter $w$ is used in the Squared Bellman Error and there is the additional decoupled FR loss to stabilize $w$ by regularizing the $Q$ function. $\kappa\geq 0$ is the regularization parameter and we recover TD learning for $\kappa=0$.

-Critically, unlike~\Cref{eqn:q_learning}, the target $Q$-value estimates are supplied by the up-to-date $Q$-network, with the explicit regularization now separately serving to stabilize the estimate.
+\looseness=-1 Critically, unlike~\Cref{eqn:q_learning}, the target $Q$-value estimates are supplied by the up-to-date $Q$-network, with the explicit regularization now separately serving to stabilize training.
 As with a TN, we can update the lagging network periodically to control the stability of the $Q$-value estimates.
-Overall, $\ell^{\text{FR}}$ is arguably similar in complexity to $\ell^{\text{TN}}$, requiring only an additional function evaluation for $Q_\vtheta (\rvs_{t+1}, \rva_{t+1})$ and an additional hyper-parameter, $\kappa$.
+Overall, $\ell^{\text{FR}}$ is arguably similar in complexity to $\ell^{\text{TN}}$, requiring only an additional function evaluation for $Q_w (\rvs_{t+1}, \rva_{t+1})$ and an additional hyper-parameter, $\kappa$.
+We report an execution time analysis of replacing TN with FR in~\cref{fig:time_comparison}.
+While the gradient update is now slightly longer on average, in a training scenario a large portion of the time is spent on inference and simulation which make the difference in gradient update time negligible.